 - Julienned/spiralized zucchini or roasted spaghetti squash scraped into noodles, for serving

-- Melt the tallow in a large skillet over medium heat.
+- Melt butter, ghee or coconut oil in a large skillet over medium heat.
 Add the ground beef, onion and garlic.
 Break up the meat with a spatula or wooden spoon and cook until the most of the meat is browned, about 7 minutes.

 - Stir in the sea salt, spices and cocoa powder, and cook about 1-2 minutes more.

 - Next, add the apple cider vinegar, tomato sauce, bone broth and raw honey, if using.
 Reduce heat to low and simmer for 20-30 minutes, or until sauce has thickened up a bit.

 - Once chili is done, serve atop of zucchini noodles or roasted spaghetti squash.
 Garnish with raw/grass-fed cheddar cheese if desired and tolerated.